Skip to content

 Turning an AI model or hypothesis into a working process inside the client's business.

-A Velvetum rollout starts with a preview deployment on a separate subdomain, ramps to a slice of traffic via cookie or geographic segment, then expands to 100 percent.
+A rollout starts with a preview deployment on a separate subdomain, ramps to a slice of traffic via cookie or geographic segment, then expands to 100 percent.
 The pattern reduces the risk of metric regressions on the production domain and buys time to catch issues before the full audience sees them.

-A Velvetum deployment is logged in the studio's release journal: what shipped, by whom, at what time, with which checklist completed pre-deploy.
+A deployment is logged in the studio's release journal: what shipped, by whom, at what time, with which checklist completed pre-deploy.
 The trail simplifies incident reviews.
 Every client site at the studio deploys through Vercel with a mandatory critic agent run ahead of production.

 The integrated plan for a site's technical and content structure: pages, data, markup, AI wrapping.